Job advert pay secrecy appears to be rising along with income inequality! Are the two connected?

 Under lock and key

-Recruiters and employers have decided it’s their right to access job applicant pay history along with rival firm compensation information without being upfront about pay themselves.
+Recruiters and employers abuse their positions of power when they persuade job applicants to divulge their pay history along with rival firm compensation information without being upfront about pay themselves.

 Unequal access to information

 The South African Constitution says ‘everyone is entitled to fair labour practice‘.

-Information asymmetry means information is not equal or fairly accessed by all parties.
+Information asymmetry means information is not equal or fairly accessed by all parties to a negotiation.

-When a hiring firm advertises a vacancy but is not transparent about pay in their advert or during discussions with applicants, they are practicing unfair recruitment.
+When a hiring firm advertises a vacancy but is not transparent about pay in their advert or during discussions with applicants, they are adopting information asymmetry.

 So by claiming more access to pay information than a job applicant, employers and recruiters abuse their position in the economy to assume power they are not entitled to.